hussainweb/MANAGER-README/README.md

   - [My view on one-on-ones](#my-view-on-one-on-ones)
   - [My view on feedback](#my-view-on-feedback)

-# Who is Hussain

 <img align="right" src="./me-drupalcon-talk.jpg" width="409" height="212" alt="hussainweb presenting a talk at DrupalCon" title="Photo from DrupalCon Nashville" />

-*This is my MANAGER README.
-My personal readme is in a separate document for [quicker access](https://hussainweb.github.io/README/).
-It would help you to know me better as a manager if you first know me as a person, and I'd recommend you to read that first.*

 Hi, I am [**Hussain**](https://www.linkedin.com/in/hussainweb/), a **Service Area Lead** at [Axelerant](https://www.axelerant.com/) who is learning the ropes of working more and more with people rather than machines.
 I have built, and more importantly, helped others build several [Drupal solutions](https://www.drupal.org/u/hussainweb) over the past few years.
 I am an introvert pushing myself towards extroversion by speaking at conferences, organising meetups, and pushing myself to introduce myself to others at meetups and conferences.
 Read my [personal README](https://hussainweb.github.io/README/) to know more about me as a person.